-In Nov 2015 he won the prestigious Paul Hamlyn Composer's Award.
-Other awards include: British Academy of Composers and Songwriters Award for Best New Opera/Stage Work (Welsh National Opera commission - The Tailors Daughter), MCPS Joyce Dixey Composition Prize, BBC Radio 3 Jazz Award (for best new work - Interrupting Cutler) and the 2011 Allianz Arts Award (best use of music in the community for the participatory opera: Shelter Me From The Rain) His Junk opera Postcards from Dumbworld was shortlisted for the Irish Times Opera Award (2011) and his orchestral dance piece Secret Cinema was nominated for the BBC Radio 3 Listeners Award.
+He has been nominated for four British Academy of Composers Award and won the 2008 award for Best New Opera (Welsh National Opera commission - The Tailors Daughter).
+He has also won the MCPS Joyce Dixey Composition Prize, BBC Radio 3 Jazz Award (for best new work - Interrupting Cutler) and the 2011 Allianz Arts Award (best use of music in the community for the participatory opera: Shelter Me From The Rain) His Junk opera Postcards from Dumbworld was shortlisted for the Irish Times Opera Award (2011) and his orchestral dance piece Secret Cinema was nominated for the BBC Radio 3 Listeners Award.
 The orchestral children's oratorio Rain Falling Up was shortlisted for a British Composers Award in 2012.

 Welsh National Opera (Wales), Scottish Chamber Orchestra (Scotland), Northern Sinfonia (England), RTE National Symphony Orchestra (Ireland), Valle d'Aosta Symphony Orchestra (Italy), Fox Valley Symphony Orchestra of Chicago (USA), BBC Concert Orchestra (England), Ulster Orchestra (N. Ireland), Irish Chamber Orchestra (Ireland), National Youth Orchestra of Great Britain (UK), Scottish Ballet (Scotland), Wexford Festival Opera (Ireland), London 2012 Olympics Festival (UK), 4-mality Percussion Ensemble (UK),